salabim/peek/readme (Ruud van der Ham's conflicted copy 2024-12-15).md

 With the optional keyword argument, *to_clipboard*:

 - If to_clipboard==False (the default), nothing is copied to the clipboard.
-- If to_clipboard==True, the *value* of the the *last* parameter will be copied to the clipboard.
+- If to_clipboard==True, the *value* of the the *first* parameter will be copied to the clipboard.
 The output itself is as usual.

 Examples: